Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Solution Method

 \subsection{Interior Point Formulation}

 The problem $(P_{\mu})$ is an approximation of problem $(P)$ by means of the logarithmic approach, and reads as

 where $1:=[1,\dots,1]^{\dagger}\in\mathbf{R}^{L\times1}$ and $\mu>0 $ is a real parameter.
 As long as we move inside the interior of the feasible set $E_tY_t+F_tu_t-e_t>0$ for all $t=0,\dots,T-1$, the logarithm function is well defined.
 As soon as we approach to a boundary point, the logarithmic penalty function tends to $-\infty$.
 This means that, if the maximum is attained, it must be for an interior point, which depends on the parameter $\mu$.
-For $\mu\rightarrow0^+$ this interior point converges to a point in the feasible set (on the boundary or in the interior), which is the candidate for the solution of the original problem (\ref{P}).
+For $\mu\rightarrow0^+$ this interior point converges to a point in the feasible set (on the boundary or in the interior), which is the candidate for the solution to the original problem (\ref{P}).
 If we choose a linear dynamic and a convex utility function, then, by convex optimization theory (\cite{Mi86},\cite{Ro96} and \cite{Lu97}), the problem

 has always a unique solution.
 As a matter of fact a convex function over a convex closed domain has always a global minimum.
-Note that $ u_{-1}$ denotes the deterministic allocation just before the reallocation at time $0$.
+More exactly, if the sample space $\Omega$ is finite, then existence and uniqueness of the solution directly follows from Kuhn-Tucker's Theorem, see f.i.
+Theorem 5.6 in \cite{Mi86}.
+The general case is proved in Corollary 3.5.1 of \cite{BS96}.